AngleProtocol/angle-docs/guides/app-guides/agEUR/borrow.md

 3. Click on the bottom right button to send your transaction.
 You can also `simulate` the transaction before confirming it.
    _If your transaction requires a wrapping, you'll need to sign a permit for the router contract to interact with your vault and perform the desired transaction._

 In this example, a user deposits 20 FRAX in an LUSD vault, and ask for 40 LUSD of additional exposure.
-In the background, the 20 FRAX are swapped to LUSD and enough agEUR to buy 40 LUSD tokens are borrowed from the vault and swapped to LUSD.
+In the background, the 20 FRAX are swapped to LUSD and enough EURA to buy 40 LUSD tokens are borrowed from the vault and swapped to LUSD.
 The user USD exposure goes from 20 to 60.

-After the operation, this vault would have 60 LUSD as collateral and ~38.23 agEUR of debt.
+After the operation, this vault would have 60 LUSD as collateral and ~38.23 EURA of debt.

 ![Leverage with LUSD](/.gitbook/assets/leverage-lusd.png)